GCP Cloud Billing Integration

-Kubecost provides the ability to allocate out of cluster costs, e.g. Cloud SQL instances and Cloud Storage buckets, back to Kubernetes concepts like namespace and deployment.
+Kubecost provides the ability to allocate out-of-cluster (OOC) costs, e.g. Cloud SQL instances and Cloud Storage buckets, back to Kubernetes concepts like namespaces and deployments.

-The following guide provides the steps required for allocating out-of-cluster costs in GCP.
+The following guide provides the steps required for allocating OOC costs in GCP.

-Add a service account key to allocate out of cluster resources (e.g. storage buckets and managed databases) back to their Kubernetes owners.
+Add a service account key to allocate OOC resources (e.g. storage buckets and managed databases) back to their Kubernetes owners.
 The service account needs the following:

 export PROJECT_ID=$(gcloud config get-value project)